List of The Thundermans characters: Cousin Blobbin

 Cousin Blobbin (Harvey Guillen) is the sidekick of Barb's deceased millionaire Uncle Wilfred and Barb's cousin, who operated as the All American Blob, and 2nd cousin of the Thunderman children.
 In his will, Wilfred left his enormous fortune and mansion for Blobbin.
 Blobbin is extremely devoted to his family and usually helps the Thundermans in whatever way he can.
 His superpower is that he is invincible on the outside but is very sensitive on the inside.

 Oyster

 Oyster (Tanner Stine) is a guitarist boy who is in Max's new band as of "Pheebs Will Rock You".
 Phoebe initially has a crush on him until she learns that he is somewhat crazy.
 He considers guitars to be live female beings, following their "decisions", talking to them, and even writing songs for them.

-Super President Kickbutt
+Super President Evelyn Kickbutt

 Super President Evelyn Kickbutt (Daniele Gaither) is the president of the Hero League.
 She alerts the Thundermans of any supervillains in the area and also presents superheroes that graduated from the Hero League Academy their capes.

+In The Thundermans: Undercover, Super President Kickbutt sends Phoebe and Max to Secret Shores to investigate some villain sightings leading to the discover that a mysterious villain named Mastermind is planning to start a Villain League branch there.

+In Clash of the Thundermans, a news report from the news presenter superhero Newsflash has him mentioning that Super President Kickbutt is retiring and that the examples of her possible successors are Phoebe, Squidonculus, and Max sometime after the Thundermans defeated Replicator at an event where Thunder Man was being honored.
+She also finds out about Chloe's new enerkinesis ability and recommends that she be sent to a special school run by Cognita.